Theism: Deism

-Polydeism is the belief that multiple gods exist but do not intervene in the universe.

-Autotheism
+Egotheism

-Autotheism is the belief that divinity exists within oneself and that individuals can achieve a godlike state.
+Egotheism is the belief that divinity exists within oneself and that individuals can achieve a godlike state.
 It is found in various philosophical and religious traditions emphasizing personal divinity or spiritual progression.

 In Advaita Vedanta, a Hindu philosophical school, the phrase aham Brahmāsmi ("I am Brahman") expresses the unity of the individual self (atman) with the ultimate reality (Brahman).

 In Mormonism, the doctrine of exaltation suggests that faithful individuals can attain godhood in the afterlife.

-Autotheistic ideas also appear in Gnosticism, which emphasizes self-knowledge (gnosis) as the path to recognizing one’s divine nature, and in Friedrich Nietzsche’s concept of the Übermensch, which advocates transcending human limitations to create one’s own values.
+Egotheistic ideas also appear in Gnosticism, which emphasizes self-knowledge (gnosis) as the path to recognizing one’s divine nature, and in Friedrich Nietzsche’s concept of the Übermensch, which advocates transcending human limitations to create one’s own values.